danielcbit/apcctrl/doc/manual/cables.rst

           TxD    3   --------------------  1  RxD  Receive
           GND    5   --------------------  9  Ground

-When using this cable with apcupsd specify the following in apcctrl.conf:
+When using this cable with apcctrl specify the following in apcctrl.conf:

 ::